 Also, the injury must be serious when looked at objectively and subjectively.

-If you are a prisoner and have experienced mistreatment at the hands of anyone while in the system, let me know.
+If you or a family member are a prisoner and have experienced mistreatment at the hands of anyone while in the prison system, let me know.

 I believe our legal system should work properly and will fight for the rights of mistreated prisoners.